TejashriParurkar/Database_MYSQL_Project_Part2/Project Part 2/README.md

 # Database_MYSQL_Project_Part2

+## Queries

+The application runs following queries,

+1. Get paper id, title, abstract and author's email address, first name, last name of a submitted paper’s details by the author’s Primary Key.

+2. Get all reviews for a paper by the paper’s Id, where the paper was recommended to be published.
+The query returns the following data (columns):

+   - All columns from the Review table.

+3. Get count of all papers submitted.

+4. Creates a new paper submission and inserts records into both Author and Paper table.

+5. Tries to deletes the first “Author” row in your Author table by the author’s id.

+## Application design

+The application is modular and it is divided into following functions,

+   1.

+   2.

+   3.

+   4.

+   5.

+## Steps to run the application

 1. Download and import the [Paper_Review_Updated.sql](https://raw.githubusercontent.com/mitya367/Database_MYSQL_Project_Part2/master/Project%20Part%202/Paper_Review_Updated.sql) file.
    ( How to import .sql file to MYSQL server - https://www.youtube.com/watch?v=HYVW5RlM6b0 )